Jsiewierski11/Capstone1-Exploration-of-WikiQACorpus/README.md

 > Zipf's law is an empirical law formulated using mathematical statistics that refers to the fact that many types of data studied in the physical and social sciences can be approximated with a Zipfian distribution, one of a family of related discrete power law probability distributions.
 Zipf distribution is related to the zeta distribution, but is not identical...
 Thus the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc.: the rank-frequency distribution is an inverse relation.
 For example, in the Brown Corpus of American English text, the word the is the most frequently occurring word, and by itself accounts for nearly 7% of all word occurrences (69,971 out of slightly over 1 million).
 True to Zipf's Law, the second-place word of accounts for slightly over 3.5% of words (36,411 occurrences), followed by and (28,852).

-To investigate this further I took the log10 of the word counts, this time of the top 50 words, and overlayed it with the zipf's distribution to see how it matched up.
+To investigate this further I took the log base 10 of the word counts, this time of the top 50 words, and overlayed it with the zipf's distribution to see how it matched up.
 The results weren't disapointing.

 ### With Stop Words Included